-Above: Line of people sitting in front of me at the opening performance for "Orphan Train."
+Above: Line of people sitting in front of me at the opening performance for “Orphan Train.”
 In the pocket size Hahnemühle Nostalgie book with a Sakura Pigma Sensei.
-Click on the image to view an enlargement.

 I had the great good fortune to go to “Orphan Train” at the Minnesota History Theater on opening night.
 My friend, composer and musician Charlie Maguire did the music.
 I gave a shout out on Facebook and encouraged readers in the area to go.
 It was pretty much sold out for the whole run.